-For us it’s normal to brew, in half-awake, our first coffe in the morning.
-How much work was previously put into the beans, I would like to outline today.
-My coffee already tastes much better!
+For us it’s normal to brew, in half-awake, our first coffee in the morning.
+How much work was previously put into the beans, from coffee cultivation, coffee processing, transport and roasting, I would like to outline today.
+Lets start with the cultivation.

 - Coffee trees need a balanced climate without temperature extremes, without too much sunshine and heat.

-- The cultivation areas are located according to the requirements between the turning circles.
+- The coffee cultivation areas are located according to the requirements between the turning circles.

 - Coffee is usually propagated by seeds.
 They are sown in seedlings.

 - The first two leaves of the seedling appear after 5 to 6 weeks.

 - After 8 months, they are planted in the plantation, depending on the variety at intervals of 1-4 meters.

 - The first yield is only after 3-5 years for 10 – maximum 20 years.

 - The trees are constantly cut in height and freed from weeds, fertilized, transplanted, treated, when the for example have leaf disease and all this in often impassable terrain.

 - A lot of work, because 1 tree produces in 1 year only between 500 g – 1 kg roasted coffee!